SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 - Click on the **pencil button** to select the `TechEd2020_S3` connection.
 - Set **Mode** to `Append`
 - Since the file we want to write does not yet exist we cannot browse for the path.
 Instead manually enter the following path: `/input/performance.csv`
-- *\[Optional\]* You can change the label of the `Write File` operator to `Append File`.
+- *\[Optional\]* You can rename the label of the `Write File` operator to `Append File`.
 This can be helpful for other users to understand what the pipeline is designed to do at a glance.
   ![](./images/configure_writeFile.png)

 13. When the `Write File` operator has successfully written the last batch of data it will mark its last output with an attribute `lastBatch`.
 We can use this as a trigger to safely terminate the pipeline.